ChannelizeIO/Channelize-Whiteboard-SDK/README.md

    #### Set up File Converter API
-   For File uploading, we need to setup back-end API server which converts the WORD,PDF,JPG,PNG to PDF format using Unoconv and LibreOffice and upload it to AWS S3. for File-Convert Setup  [Click here](https://github.com/ChannelizeIO/Channelize-Whiteboard-SDK/tree/Node-File-Convertor-API) .
+   For File uploading, we need to set up back-end API server which converts the WORD, PDF, JPG, PNG to PDF format using Unoconv and LibreOffice and upload it to AWS S3. for File-Convert Setup  [Click here](https://github.com/ChannelizeIO/Channelize-Whiteboard-SDK/tree/Node-File-Convertor-API) .

    ## Preparations
-   - Set up your AWS S3 bucket .
-For details, see [S3 setup](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).
+   - **Set up your AWS S3 bucket .
+For details, see [S3 setup](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).**

-   - Rename `.env.example` to `.env.local` and configure the following parameters:
+   - **Rename `.env.example` to `.env.local` and configure the following parameters:**

    - **(Required) Agora App ID**
    ```bash